Sent-down youth: Protests

 Returned urban-educated youths formed local and inter-regional "rebel" organizations, protested about abuses of educated youth, and demanded that local governments reclaim their non-agricultural welfare.
 "Rebel" organization leaders were aware of the danger of challenging the Up to the Mountains and Down to the Countryside movement.
 Returned sent-down youths tactfully attributed the movement to Liu Shaoqi, who was called a "traitor" and a "capitalist roader" and removed from office as a result of Mao Zedong's attack on him in Bombard the Headquarters-My Big-Character Poster on August 5, 1966.

 In 1957, the party's central leadership entrusted Liu Shaoqi to promote the Up to the Mountains and Down to the Countryside movement in Hebei, Henan, Hubei, Hunan and Shandong provinces.
-In a series of talks, Liu admitted that the state faced temporary urban unemployment and admissions problems and encouraged urban- and rural-educated youth who could not go on to higher education to participate in agricultural production and become the first generation of educated "new peasants" (xinshi nongmin 新式農民).
+In a series of talks, Liu admitted that the state faced temporary urban unemployment and admissions problems and encouraged urban- and rural-educated youth who could not go on to higher education to participate in agricultural production and become the first generation of educated "new peasants" (新式农民 (xīnshì nóngmín)).
 Liu addressed most educated youths' biggest concern (the future), and promised that educated "new peasants" would have promising lives.
 According to Liu, educated "new peasants" could earn local peasants' trust by learning agricultural skills from them.
 Trusted by the local population for their personalities and abilities, Liu concluded that educated "new peasants" could become local cadres several years after their arrival in the countryside and said that the state would also need educated "new peasants" to promote rural development in the near future.

 Liu Shaoqi's interpretations of the Up to Mountains and Down to the Countryside movement in 1957 were consistent with the party central leadership's aim to resolve urban unemployment and admissions problems and accelerate rural development.
 The movement generated massive discontent and social unrest, however, and the demoted Liu became a safe target for the dissatisfaction of returned urban-educated youth.
-Returned urban-educated youths and their parents gathered in cities which included Guangzhou, Changsha, Wuhan and Shanghai to protest against Liu Shaoqi and his "black talons and teeth" (hei zhaoya, 黑爪牙) abuses.
+Returned urban-educated youths and their parents gathered in cities which included Guangzhou, Changsha, Wuhan and Shanghai to protest against Liu Shaoqi and his "black talons and teeth" (黑爪呀 (hēi zhǎoya)) abuses.
 Some "rebel" organizations enlisted members to go back to the countryside to lead local protests against the Up to Mountains and Down to the Countryside movement.
-Shanghai-educated youth's parents sent a delegation to the Xinjiang Production and Construction Corps to "set fire" (dianhuo, 點火; organize protests).
+Shanghai-educated youth's parents sent a delegation to the Xinjiang Production and Construction Corps to organize protests.
 Rural-educated youth swarmed into cities, demanding for jobs and the elimination of the urban-rural gap.